HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/language_region_support/region_multiregion_support/srrt_nbl_regio_id.md

-# Enabling region identification in HCL DX
+# Enabling region identification in HCL Digital Experience

 You can use geographic targeting tools to associate a URL pattern with a specific region.
 However not all URL patterns are typically supported.